Home

 • Trying to use objects to scare you, such as driving a car dangerously or breaking things

-• However, in reality, abuse in relationships has to do with the desire to control and not with love at all.
+• However, in reality, abuse in relationships has to do with the desire to control.

 Return from Abuse in Relationships back to the What are Unhealthy Relationships page.